 Once a burgeoning trading post, today, Winnipegosis is a somewhat genteel version of its past.
-The “village by the Lake” is known for its sports fishing and draws people from across the country, the US and overseas.
-Species are abundant and plentiful, including pickerel, walleye, northern pike, and perch, to name just a few.
-Less well-known but equally impressive is that Winipegosis lies on one of the major bird migratory paths in Manitoba with some 390 species recorded.
+The “village by the lake” is known for its sports fishing and draws people from across the country, the US and overseas.
+Species are abundant and plentiful, including pickeral, walleye, northern pike, and perch, to name just a few.
+Less well-known but equally impressive is that Winnipegosis lies on one of the major bird migratory paths in Manitoba with some 390 species recorded.
 Its reputation as a haven for birds is spreading.
 Golf?
 Enjoy a leisurely 9-hole round at the local Municipal Golf Course.
-Canadiana history buffs have a treat in store.
+Canadian history buffs have a treat in store.
 The Winnipegosis Historical Society has curated an impressive repository of its past.
 Be sure to visit the Winnipegosis and the Medd House Museums.

 If you dig deep enough, you can trace the origins of the “village by the lake,” aka Winnipegosis, to some 10 thousand years back.
 The village is strategically positioned at the southernmost tip of Lake Winnipegosis and snuggles up alongside the banks of the Mossey River.
 Rich in resources and blessed with a natural infrastructure of waterways the land attracted early native settlers all those eons of years ago.
 Eventually the Cree and Assiniboine came to dominate the area.
 Skilled hunters, fishers and foragers, they took to the waterways to transport their goods to the east, west and south to what was to become America.